 - A passport that’s valid 6 months longer than your O-1 Visa expiration

 - You will need a Form 1-797, Approval Notice.
 This is a multipurpose form that is issued by the USCIS.
-It serves as proof that the government approved your O-1 Visa status in U.S. It approves your employer’s petition to classify you under a certain Visa, in this case, O-1 and it also can serve as proof of an O-1 Visa extension.
-It can also serve as proof that you are a qualified immigrant to enter or re-enter the US.
+It serves as proof that the government approved your O-1 visa status in the U.S. It approves your employer’s petition to classify you under a certain vis (in this case, the O-1) and it also can serve as proof of an O-1 visa extension.
+It can also serve as proof that you are a qualified immigrant to enter or re-enter the U.S.

-- You have been in Mexico or Canada for fewer than 30 days.
+- You have been to Mexico or Canada for fewer than 30 days.